CELESTONE® - M

 - you have any other medical conditions, especially if you have an infection.

 Tell your doctor or pharmacist if you are using other creams, ointments or lotions or taking any other medicines.
 This includes any that you buy without a prescription from a pharmacy, supermarket or health food shop.

 Some medicines may affect the way others work.
 Your doctor or pharmacist will be able to tell you what to do when using Celestone M with other medicines.

-Apply a thin film of Celestone M Cream or Ointment to the affected skin two to three times daily.
+Apply a thin film of Celestone M Cream to the affected skin two to three times daily.
 Massage gently until it disappears.

 It is important to use Celestone M exactly as your doctor has told you.
 If you use it less often than you should, it may not work as well and your skin problem may not improve.

 Using it more often than you should may not improve your skin problem any faster and may cause or increase side effects.